Finding the Main Point

 Activity: Your Endings and Beginnings

-Using the article that you’ve chosen from the example assignment, examine the ending and then the beginning, and write out notes on the key ideas in each one.
+Using the article that you’re working on or the one that you’ve chosen from the example assignment, examine the ending and then the beginning, and write out notes on the key ideas in each one.
 Coupled with your notes from the sections, you should be able to write a sentence or two that explains the main point of your article.

 Compare your notes and your sense of the main point with those of a classmate working on the same article.
 Talk through any differences that will help you strengthen your understanding of the main point.